Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Methodology

 \subsection{Jet Clustering with Variable-$R$}

-There has in fact been a more recent development to these techniques.
-One notices that the above algorithms require as input a fixed parameter, $R$, which in the case of the anti-$k_T$ algorithm effectively acts as the jet radius\footnote{It is an important distinction to notice that $R$ only looks like a cone parameter for the anti-$k_T$ algorithm ($n=-2$).
-In this case, the `min' in Eq. (\ref{eqn:dij}) picks out the larger $p_T$ pseudojet.
-If we take $i$ as the higher $p_T$ object, then, if $j$ is further from $i$ than $R$, $i$ and $j$ will not be combined.
-In other words, if $i$ is close to the eventual jet axis, low momenta $j$'s will not be included, so that in the end $R$ effectively ends up as the jet radius.
-While this point is important, we also note that we mostly use the anti-$k_T$ algorithm in this study and so referring to $R$ as an effective cone size is largely justified.}.
+Both the anti-$k_T$ and CA algorithms require an input parameter $R$ for the anti-$k_T$ algorithm, this can be interpreted as the radius of the cone formed by tracing the jet back to the interaction point\footnote{It is an important distinction to notice that $R$ only looks like a cone parameter. { In any generalised $k_T$ algorithm, the migration of the pseudojet early in the clustering allows the jets with a radius of up to $1.5R$ to form.
+However, as the pseudojet grows, new additions no longer cause significant movement.
+For the anti-$k_T$, the `min' in Eq. (\ref{eqn:dij}) picks out the larger $p_T$ pseudojet.
+If we take $i$ as the higher $p_T$ object, then, if $j$ is further from $i$ than $R$, they will not combine.
+In other words, if $i$ is close to the eventual jet axis, and no longer undergoes significant movement, $R$ effectively ends up as the jet radius.
+While this point is important, referring to $R$ as an effective cone size is largely justified.}}.
 Recall this acts as a cut off for combining hadrons and can therefore be interpreted as implementing a size limit on the jets depending on the particle separation.

-The angular spread of the final jet constituents has a dependence on the initial partons $p_T$.
-For higher $p_T$ objects the decay products will be more tightly packed into a more collimated cone whereas for low $p_T$ objects one would expect the resulting jet constituents to be spread over some wider angle.
+The angular spread of the final jet constituents has a dependence on the $p_T$ of the initial partons.
+For higher $p_T$ objects the decay products will be packed into a more tightly collimated cone whereas for low $p_T$ objects one would expect the resulting jet constituents to be spread over some wider angle.
 One can therefore imagine the need for carefully selecting the $R$ value used for clustering depending on the $p_T$ of the final state jets, but what about in a multi-jet scenario where the final state partons have a wide range of $p_T$'s?

 The aforementioned variable-$R$ jet clustering algorithm \cite{Krohn:2009zg} alters the above scheme so as to adapt to events with jets of varying cone size.
 A modification to the distance measure $d_{ij}$ is made, by replacing the fixed input parameter $R$ with a $p_T$ dependent $R_{\text{eff}}(p_T) = \frac{\rho}{p_T}$, where $\rho$ is a chosen dimensionful constant (taken to be ${\cal O} (\text{jet}\ p_T)$).
 With this replacement, the beam distance measure becomes